Weinstein handlebodies for complements of smoothed toric divisors: Toric transformations

 \end{example}

 Vector fields generating the toric action commute, i.e. they form a completely integrable system.
-Thus, a moment map is constant on every orbit and so every orbit is isotropic with respect to $\omega.$ Thus, the dimension of the torus acting cannot be greater than a half of the dimension of the manifolds.
-Further, every orbit with a $k$-dimensional stabilizer is mapped, under the moment map, to a point in a $k$-dimensional face of the moment polytope.
+Thus, a moment map is constant on every orbit and every orbit is isotropic with respect to $\omega.$ If $T^m$ is an effective Hamiltonian torus action on a symplectic manifold $(M^{2n},\omega)$, then $m\leq n$.
+Furthermore, every orbit with a $k$-dimensional stabilizer is mapped, under the moment map, to a point in a $k$-dimensional face of the moment polytope.
 In particular, free points are mapped to the interior of the polytope.
 Since all level sets of the moment map are connected \cite{Ati}, the preimage of a point in the polytope is exactly one orbit in $M$.
 Thus, in action-angle coordinates

 free orbits form a subset of $\mathbb{R}^n\times T^n\subset M$ where the moment map is simply given by $\Phi(p,q)=p$ and the symplectic form is $dp \wedge dq$.
-Hence, the pre-image of the interior of the polytope is the cotangent bundle $T^*T^n$ with the standard symplectic form.
-Similarly, the preimage of any $k$-dimensional face is exactly the cotangent bundle $T^*T^k$ with the standard symplectic form.
+The pre-image of the interior of the polytope is symplectomorphic to a subset of the cotangent bundle $T^*T^n$ with the standard symplectic form.
+Similarly, the preimage of any $k$-dimensional face is symplectomorphic to a neighborhood of the zero section in the cotangent bundle $T^*T^k$ with the standard symplectic form.